Reading time: 3 minutes

 Consider the impact of missed child support payments.
 If you are behind in child support payments, this information could be included on your credit reports and may impact credit scores.
 Unpaid child support, like any negative account, may remain on your credit report for up to seven years.

 During the divorce process, check your credit reports with all three nationwide credit bureaus.
-This allows you to identify any joint or shared accounts or debts you may need to address.
-You are entitled to a free copy of your credit report from each of the three nationwide credit bureaus every 12 months by going to www.annualcreditreport.com.
+This allows you to identify joint or shared accounts or debts you may need to address.
+You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
+You can also create a myEquifax account to get two free Equifax credit reports each year.
+In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.

 Keep in mind your credit limit on credit cards may decrease.
 If you’re an authorized user on a credit card account or a joint credit card account holder and your income changes -- for instance, if one person is removed from the account, leaving only your income -- your credit limits may be impacted if a creditor reviews the account.
 That could affect your debt to credit utilization ratio – the amount of credit you’re using compared to the total amount available to you.
 This ratio is one factor that impacts credit scores.